 One candy we know and love today was introduced in 1976, and it came in the form of Jelly Belly Jelly Beans.
 Drawing on the already hugely popular Goelitz Mini Jelly Beans, the brand launched this new style in eight flavor combinations, including root beer, licorice, cream soda, and cherry.
 While there are now more than 50 different kinds to try, the originals continue to be favorites.

-You may remember this one plated up prettily on the Christmas table and served as an appetizer or alongside other buffet dishes.
-It's usually made with soft cheese, before it’s shaped into a ball and finished with a mix of nuts and served with a handful of Ritz crackers.
-While it’s thought to date back to the early 1800s, its popularity soared post-World War II until the late 1970s, before slowly going out of fashion; though, you might still find it served during the holiday season.
+You may remember seeing this one plated up prettily on the Christmas table and enjoyed as an appetizer or presented alongside other buffet dishes.
+As the name suggests, it’s usually made with soft cheese that’s shaped into a ball, coated with chopped nuts, and served with Ritz crackers for delicious dipping.
+While the idea is thought to date back to the early 1800s, its popularity soared post-World War II and it remained ubiquitous until the late 1970s, before slowly going out of fashion.
+That said, you’ll often still find it served during the holiday season.

 This Nova Scotian specialty is thought to have been invented in the 1970s by Greek immigrant and restaurateur Peter Gamoulakos.
 After attempting – but failing – to introduce the classic Greek gyros to the Canadian community, he experimented with flavors and came up with the Halifax Donair, a pitta that’s loaded with spit-roasted shaved beef, tomatoes, onions, and a signature garlicky and sweet Donair sauce, made with condensed milk.
 Its popularity has soared, with the dish still served up at Gamoulakos’ chain, King of Donair.

-Made by deep-frying potato skins and topping with cheese, bacon, and sour cream, renowned chain TGI Fridays claims to have invented the dish in 1974, with sports bars across the US jumping on the trend by the end of the decade.
+Made by deep frying potato skins and topping them with cheese, bacon, and sour cream, renowned chain TGI Fridays claims to have invented the dish in 1974, with sports bars across the US jumping on the trend by the end of the decade.
 Crispy, cheesy, and all-round delicious, loaded potato skins continue to be a huge hit all these years later.

 The original granola bar, Nature Valley created the first mass-produced treat, introducing the fruit, nut, and cereal snack to the American public in the mid-1970s.
 Making time to sit down for breakfast quickly became a thing of the past as pre-packaged snacks – often positioned as healthier options – became a convenient alternative for busy lifestyles.

 Sushi’s popularity rose in 1970s America thanks in part to the invention of California rolls, a type of maki filled with ingredients like cucumber, crab, and avocado, and finished with a nori (seaweed) center.
 LA restaurant Tokyo Kaikan is generally regarded as the home of ‘American sushi.'
 However, other chefs – including Vancouver-based Japanese chef Hidekazu Toko – have also claimed this maki's title.
-Either way, its delicious creation has seen the sushi style feature on menus across Canada and the US ever since.
+Either way, the sushi style has featured on menus across Canada and the US ever since.

-These bite-sized donut snacks – available in flavors including Jelly, Glazed Chocolate, and Cinnamon – were brought out by Dunkin’ Donuts at the beginning of the 1970s.
-While they were originally invented to use up excess dough cut from donut holes, these are now one of the chain’s best-sellers.
+These bite-sized donut snacks – available in flavors including jelly, glazed chocolate, and cinnamon – were brought out by Dunkin’ (then Dunkin’ Donuts) at the beginning of the 1970s.
+While they were originally invented to use up the excess dough cut from donut holes, they're now one of the chain’s bestsellers.
 We’re definitely grateful for their delicious creation.

 Italians have been rustling up brilliant pasta dishes loaded with vegetables for centuries, but pasta primavera is a resolutely American creation.
 Invented in the 1970s by chefs at Le Cirque, an upmarket restaurant in New York City, this continues to be a family favorite.
-It’s an explosion of greens – think asparagus, peas, broccoli, zucchini, and tomatoes – usually on a bed of spaghetti or tagliatelle, and finished with a creamy sauce and Parmesan.
+It’s an explosion of greens – think asparagus, peas, broccoli, zucchini, and spinach – mixed with spaghetti or tagliatelle and finished with a creamy sauce and plenty of Parmesan.

-A dinner party centerpiece, Black Forest gâteau – known as Schwarzwälder Kirschtorte in Germany – is as striking as it is tasty.
-The creamy layered cake is finished with bitter chocolate, sour cherries, and boozy kirsch, and is still a much-loved dessert enjoyed today.
+A classic dinner party dessert, Black Forest gâteau – known as Schwarzwälder Kirschtorte in Germany – is as striking looking as it is tasty.
+The creamy layered cake is finished with bitter chocolate, sour cherries, and kirsch, and is still a much-loved dessert enjoyed today.
 One bite of this and memories from the 1970s are bound to flood back.

-It’s hard to imagine a time without this refreshing, low-calorie treat, but its history is thought to only date as far back as the 1970s; it’s believed frozen yogurt was invented by HP Hood LLC, a dairy company from Lynnfield, Massachusetts.
-Its reception was initially mixed but by the late 1970s, the frozen yogurt industry was booming.
+It’s hard to imagine a time without this refreshing, low-calorie treat, but its history is only thought to date as far back as the 1970s, when it’s believed frozen yogurt was invented by HP Hood LLC, a dairy company from Lynnfield, Massachusetts.
+Its reception was initially mixed, but by the late 1970s, the frozen yogurt industry was booming.

 Dinner doesn’t get much simpler than instant ramen, so we are eternally grateful for the arrival of Cup Noodles.
 Invented in Japan in the 1950s, the brand landed in the US in 1971.
 Since the debut of the flavored noodle snack, it’s estimated over 50 billion cups have been sold worldwide.